Dutch Quirk #134: Rent apartments with no curtains or floors

 Why do they do it?

-The most popular explanation for Dutch openness stems from the Protestant religious tradition of Calvinism, believing that honest living means having nothing to hide.
+The most popular explanation for Dutch openness traces back to Calvinism, which values honest living and having nothing to hide.

-Many also speculate that it’s an attitude thing: the Dutch desire to create gezelligheid (cosiness), or even a desire to show off possessions…
+Others say that it’s an attitude thing: the Dutch desire to create gezelligheid (cosiness) or even to show off possessions…😉

 READ MORE | Pillarisation — or why do the Dutch have big windows